christianmkg/mkgmarketingweb/_posts/2012-04-10-the-power-of-brand-how-ozzie-guillen-spit-on-his-own-brand.md

 ---
 <img class="alignleft  wp-image-1045" title="mlb_u_guillen1x_300" src="http://mkgmediagroup.com/wp-content/uploads/2012/04/mlb_u_guillen1x_300.jpeg" alt="ozzie guillen miami marlins fidel castro" width="240" height="240" />These were the words that Ozzie Guillen, manager of the Miami Marlins professional baseball team, spoken in a Spanish-language interview released earlier this week.

-<em>"I respect Fidel Castro," Guillen said in the <a href="http://news.blogs.cnn.com/2012/04/10/miami-marlins-suspend-manager-guillen-for-five-games/comment-page-2/" target="_blank">article in TimeÂ Magazine</a>.
+<em>"I respect Fidel Castro," Guillen said in the <a href="http://news.blogs.cnn.com/2012/04/10/miami-marlins-suspend-manager-guillen-for-five-games/comment-page-2/" target="_blank">article in Time Magazine</a>.
 "You know why?
 A lot of people have wanted to kill Fidel Castro for the last 60 years, but that son of a bitch is still there."</em>

 These words have set off a firestorm in the Latin community as well as the sporting world as a whole.